 Ronnie Vint, a former footballer and current TV personality, appeared on the 2024 season of “Love Island” and later returned for the Love Island: “All Stars” series, where he coupled up with Harriett Blackmore.

-His regular TV appearances have drawn fans to notice changes in his hairline, and while he has been open about his use of hair fibre products like Toppik to address thinning, he has yet to have a hair transplant and remains open to the idea in the future.
+His regular TV appearances have drawn fans’ attention to changes in his hairline, and while he has been open about using hair-fibre products like Toppik to address thinning, he has yet to undergo a hair transplant.
+He remains open to the idea in the future.

 Ronnie Vint of ITV’s Love Island: All Stars